 Starbucks CEO Defends Company’s Support of Marriage Equality

-March 22, 2013 by Carolyn Simon, Associate Director of Digital Media
+March 22, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Starbucks CEO Howard Schultz refused to budge on the company’s steadfast commitment to equality when challenged on the issue at its annual meeting in Seattle this week.